TimPrevotPro/Web_avance_TP2/README.md

 Webpack combines our different modules into static assets.
 It will help us because the browser won't have to load each module separately.

 ## Exercise 8
+Yes because it only loaded one file (the dist/index.js) instead of 6

+## Exercise 9
+In Production mode, the output is a single-line file From what I've understood, in Dev mode, the output uses the `eval()` function to create (for each file) a separate source file in the browser DevTools

+## Exercise 10
+Internet Explorer failed to run the bundled app because it is not compatible with ES6

+## Exercise 11
+No because we also need the corresponding polyfills

+## Exercise 13